What I Did after Learning I was Jillionaire (Told in Second Person for No Good Reason)

 34. A trillion dollars to your Montana family.
 Because.
 They.
 Showed Up.

-35. A million dollars to the wife of your birth father so she can see it momentarily and then never see it again.
+35. A million dollars for five minutes to the wife of your birth father so she can see it momentarily and then never see it again.
 Just because money has not fixed your petty soul, and you want her to know what it feels like.

 36. Then a million dollars back to her because, more than anything, you want a soul that is generous.